MASTER OF BUSINESS ADMINISTRATION | MBA

 The admission procedure includes the following elements:

 Online applicationThe application must be submitted in the form of a standardized online-application accompanied by the required documents (curriculum vitae and essay on medium-term career goals).
-An academic degree and minimum of five years professional experience in a qualified position prior to commencement of the program (ideally, qualified professional activity during the MBA program itself) are required.
+An academic degree and minimum of three years professional experience in a qualified position prior to commencement of the program (ideally, qualified professional activity during the MBA program itself) are required.

 Letter of motivationThe application must be accompanied by an essay, which demonstrates the applicant's motivation for applying to the study program.